More people are going hungry now than at the height of the pandemic

 The Community Food Bank of Central Alabama, which serves 12 counties in the state, is moving into a larger building to accommodate the increased need.

-"Food insecurity could be your next door neighbor," says Nicole Williams, CEO of the food bank.
-"When gas cost a little bit more or food costs a little bit more, or they have a repair on their car or a medical bill, that takes away what they might be using to spend on food."
+"Food insecurity could be your next-door neighbor," says Nicole Williams, the CEO of the food bank.
+"When gas costs a little bit more or food costs a little bit more, or they have a repair on their car or a medical bill, that takes away what they might be using to spend on food."

 "While many households are doing fine and economic activity overall has been expanding at a solid pace, large segments of the population are facing high levels of economic insecurity and financial strain, and consumer sentiment on the whole has dropped to low levels," economists at the New York Fed wrote in a blog post.